AIWolfSharp/AIWolfCore/README.md

 # AIWolf.NET(aka AIWolf#)
 ## .NET version of AIWolf Library

-AIWolf.NET is a library for AIWolf (artificial intelligence based werewolf) player agent for .NET Framework 4.5.
+AIWolf.NET is a AIWolf (artificial intelligence based werewolf) library for .NET Framework 4.5.
 This library is written in C#, and current version number is 0.1.0.

 1. Quick start